AppliedAcousticsChalmers/nidaqmxAio/README.md

 ### Prerequisites

 You need to be able to run python scripts on your system with version >3.6 installed. nidaqmx supports only Windows OS.
 Python prerequisites found in `requirements.txt`.
-To install them, run `pip install -r requirements.txt`.

 ### Usage
 Run `python run_meas.py -c <configuration_file_name.yml` to run using the specified configuration file.
 An example configuration file is provided.